francis-anane/KwasiadaFrankaa/README.md

 ## Getting Started

 1. Clone the repository.
-2. Navigate to the game api directory `cd api`
+2. Navigate to the game API directory `cd api`.
 3. Install dependencies: `npm install`.
 4. Start the server: `npm run start-server`.
 5. Access the app through the specified port.